Azure/communication-ui-library/packages/react-composites/review/beta/react-composites.api.md

 import { AddPhoneNumberOptions } from '@azure/communication-calling';
 import { AudioDeviceInfo } from '@azure/communication-calling';
+import { BackgroundBlurConfig } from '@azure/communication-calling';
+import { BackgroundReplacementConfig } from '@azure/communication-calling';
 import { BaseCustomStyles } from '@internal/react-components';
 import { Call } from '@azure/communication-calling';
 import { CallAgent } from '@azure/communication-calling';